 - Local BLAST requires command line tools to be installed. - Local BLAST requires (large) BLAST databases to be setup (and potentially kept up to date).

-To further confuse matters there are at least four different standalone BLAST packages, and there are also other tools which can produce imitation BLAST output files, such as BLAT.
+To further confuse matters there are several different BLAST packages available, and there are also other tools which can produce imitation BLAST output files, such as BLAT.